martinstevengaray/aws-lambda-with-okta-webapp-authentication/README.md

 # AWS Lambda with Okta Webapp Authentication
-### Confidential Client OIDC Web Application with PKCE.
-Browser redirects to Okta login page.
+Confidential Client OIDC Web Application with PKCE on AWS Lambda.

+The goal of this project is to provide a template for a webapp-server with SSO integration deployed as an AWS lambda.
+It uses Java + Gradle for the server, Terraform for infrastructure, and bash scripts for deployment.
+The endpoints sit behind Okta authentication.
+If not already signed in with Okta SSO, the browser will redirect to the Okta login page.
+It is a great starting point for an SSO authenticated Web application, and provides a cost-effective way to deploy a serverless cloud solution.

 # Requirements
 * AWS account, Okta account